 You will also be expected to complete a series of tasks that are designed to facilitate and guide your contact with the host culture and to write short reflective papers about your experiences.
 Details will be explained during one of the sessions with your UWEC German faculty mentor during the fall semester.

 Classes and Credits

-Upon successful completion of the program, students who have taken German 201 receive credit for: German 202 (3 credits) German 313 (3 credits) German 314 (3 credits) German 340 (3 credits) German UD elective-language courses (3 credits) German UD elective-German culture course (3 credits)
+Upon successful completion of the program, students who have taken German 201 receive credit for:

+German UD elective-language courses (3 credits)

 Students who have taken German 202 receive credit for: